 Lumpy - Lumpkin

 So, here we go …again.
 She sighed.
-It wasn't like she had a wonderful life in the city, but at least it felt safer, and less…boring.
-She was moving back to this little town, Happy Tree.
-Because of her mom she traveled a lot, and they lived here for 2 months, but that was 10 years ago, and it was just creepy.
+It wasn't like she had a wonderful life in the city, but at least it felt safer, and less boring.
+She was moving to a little town, Happy Tree.
+Because of her mom she traveled a lot, but this place was the creepiest so far.
 There was always this dark raining sky, no many people on the streets, it felt like a horror movie scenario, and she didn't like it, at all.

-The city where she was living was okay, at least she was already used to it, since she and her mom were there for whole 4 years; that was a new record, and it was way better than that crappy little town.
+The city where she was living was okay, at least she was already used to it, after being there for whole 4 years; that was a new record.
 Her mom was a ballet teacher, she was very good at it back when she was young, but she got pregnant with Fay and all her dreams faded away.
 She usually taught in schools to little girls, Fay didn't even know why her mom couldn't keep a job.

 Actually, she knew.
-It was because she was always more worried about her current boyfriend than by herself and Fay; and if things didn't work, or if the guy turned out to be a creep they would just run away and find a new place to move.
-Fay wasn't sure if all guys in the world were that bad or if it was only her mom who wasn't able to date a decent man, she didn't know much about guys anyways and wasn't interested on finding out.
+It was because her current boyfriend was always more important than Fay and than herself; and if things didn't work, or if the guy turned out to be a jerk or a creep they would just run away and find a new place to move.
+Fay wasn't sure if all guys in the world were that bad or if it was only her mom who wasn't able to date a decent man, but wasn't interested on finding out.

-Moving so often didn't bother Fay as much as it may look like, but she would like to have a more normal life; she didn't make much of a progress at the last place, she didn't make many friends, neither did she get to be known for doing something important but at least she knew the city, she knew the places she liked to visit…quite places mostly, to sit and read a good book, she knew the people she could talk to, she knew the people she wouldn't like to talk to, she knew the places she wanted to run away from, she knew the places where she could run away to.
+Moving so often didn't bother Fay as much as it may seem, but she would like to have a more normal life; she didn't make much of a progress at the last place, she didn't make many friends, neither did she get to be known for doing something important but at least she knew the city, the places she liked to visit, the people she could talk to, the people she wouldn't like to talk to, the places she wanted to run away from, the places where she could run away to.
 It was something, she was always lonely, but she was happy there, happier than in any other place, happier than here.

-"Fay…Fay...God!
+"Fay…Fay...Gosh!
 KID!
 We arrived!"
-Her mom snapped her out of her thoughts and she jumped a little from the seat.
-The woman just rolled her eyes being used to his absentminded and jumpy daughter but still annoyed by it.
-"It's just me!
-Gosh.
-Now, get out of the car and help me with the boxes".
+Her mom snapped her out of her thoughts and she jumped a little from her seat.
+The woman rolled her eyes being used to her absentminded and jumpy daughter but still annoyed by it.
+"Get out of the car and help me with the boxes".

-She had always been a scaredy cat, she didn't know what was wrong with her, but it's hard to get over your fears when you have no one around to help you with that.
+She had always been a scaredy cat, she didn't know what was wrong with her, but it's hard to get over your fears when you have no one around to help you.
 They were in front of the 'new' house.
 It was painted in an awful gray color.
-Door, windows and garage in a boring brown.
-'But hey!
-There is a rusty swing in the garden, yeah…pretty'.
-Fay thought.
+Door, windows and garage in a boring brown and a depressing looking rusty swing in the yard.

 There was a week of unpacking, organizing and boxes all over the place.
-The entire house was so dark, and…old.
-Luckily she got a bedroom with a big window to the garden so the few light that came from the sky could come throughout the room.
-She didn't like dark places, they were so frightening.
+The entire house was dark and old.
+Luckily she got a bedroom with a big window so the few light that came from the sky could come throughout her room.
+She didn't like dark places.

 The room was okay, after organizing her clothes and cleaning all the dust, it didn't look so bad.
-She went down stairs to pick up her books and get them on her room but she was starving so she walked to the kitchen first.
-Her mom was on a free day so she was at home.
-Fay took some cereals and milk in a bowl and walked out of the kitchen.
+She went down stairs to pick up her books, remembering on the way she hadn't eaten breakfast yet.

 "Yeah, well…now you know.
 And what are you doing?
 Why don't you go out for a while and try to know the place".

-She let the bowl on the kitchen, grabbed a jacket and went out of the house without saying a word.
-Even if it was cold outside the fresh air felt good on her skin.
-She needed to get out of the house for a while.
-Anyway, her mom couldn't stand having Fay around for a long time.
-However, Fay didn't think of her as a bad mother, she had never abandoned her or hit her or anything like that, she gave her what she needed to live, even though Fay knew she didn't like her because she stole her dreams away from her, so they just ignored each other, she was already used to it.
-But she would rather to live alone; it would be more peaceful, she wouldn't feel like she was a burden for someone.
-As for her father, she knew nothing about him, nor a name, nor a picture, nor a place to look for him… she used to ask about him since it's normal for a kid to wonder about it, but her mom told her not to, so she didn't do it anymore, it didn't matter, he hadn't look for her either, so, it was okay like that.
+After weighting her options for a few seconds, she grabbed a jacket and went out of the house without saying a word.
+Even if it was cold outside the fresh air felt good against her skin.
+Going out was okay, her mom couldn't stand having Fay around for too long, they never spent much time together.
+However, Fay didn't think of her as a bad mother, she had never abandoned her or hit her or anything like that, she gave her what she needed to live, even though Fay knew she didn't like her because she stole her dreams away from her, so they just ignored each other for the most part, she was already used to it.
+Even though, living alone would be much better, that way it wouldn't feel like she was a burden for someone.
+As for her father, she knew nothing about him, nor a name, nor a picture, nor a place to look for him. she used to ask about him since it's normal for a kid to wonder about it, but her mom told her not to, so she didn't do it anymore, it didn't matter, he hadn't look for her either, so, it was okay like that.

-After few minutes of walking she spotted a small coffee shop so she got in for something to eat.
+After few minutes of walking she spotted a small coffee shop.
 It looked like one of those abandoned places in the middle of nowhere in some road.
 Like all in the town, old and dusty.

 A little bell rang when she opened the door.
 There were two old men in a table drinking coffee and talking, in a corner a woman, reading a magazine and eating a sandwich, and that was all.
 She sat on a table near to the window.

 The waitress came to her, a middle aged woman, with her hair tied up and a yellow apron around her waist.
-"Hello darling, do you want something to eat or maybe a soda?"
+"Hello darling, what would you like?"
 She said wearing a warm smile.

 "Can I see the menu?"
-Fay asked shyly while biting her bottom lip a little.
+Fay asked shyly while biting on her bottom lip.

 "Well, we don't have a lot to offer at this hour, we just have coffee, ham sandwich and soda, so, what would it be?"
 The waitress said ready to write the order on a little notebook even though she wouldn't write anything on it since there was no need for it.